AlexHamn/LittleAlchemy2Text_MCP/README.md

 ### Targeted Mode

 Find specific target items within a limited number of rounds.
 Includes distractors and depth settings for varying difficulty levels.

+## Enhanced Game Engine

+### Multi-Result Combinations

+This version includes a **major improvement** to the original game engine that fixes a fundamental limitation.
+Some combinations in Little Alchemy 2 should produce multiple items simultaneously, but the original engine could only create one item per combination.

+**Fixed Examples:**

+- `pressure + lava` → **both** `granite` and `eruption` ✅
+- Previously would only create one of these items ❌

+**Technical Details:**

+- Modified recipe book to support multiple entities per recipe
+- Updated environment step function to handle multiple new items
+- Enhanced MCP server to detect and report all created items

+### Final Items Support

+The game now recognizes **final items** - items that cannot be combined with other elements to create new items.
+When you discover a final item, you'll receive a notification:

+🔒 _'granite' is a final item and cannot be combined with other items._

+This helps players understand which items they can continue experimenting with and which represent endpoints in the combination tree.
+There are **170 final items** out of 700 total items in the game.

 ## Installation